 The 25th of October 2016, the team behind zeit.co, announced Next.js, a framework for server-rendered React applications.
-Few hours after the announcement, the idea of creating server-rendered Vue.js applications the same way as Next.js was obvious: Nuxt.js was born.
+A few hours after the announcement, the idea of creating server-rendered Vue.js applications the same way as Next.js was obvious: Nuxt.js was born.

 Nuxt.js is a framework for creating Universal Vue.js Applications.